 Consider lender requirements

 Your lender may require you to purchase full coverage insurance, rather than just the minimum liability insurance required by your state.
-Having full coverage helps the lender knows that repairs or replacements will be paid for in the event of an accident.
-Gap insurance is a common optional coverage type that pays the difference between what you owe on the vehicle and its value if your car gets totaled.
+Having full coverage helps the lender know that there is a higher likelihood of repairs or replacements being paid for in the event of a covered incident.
+Gap insurance is a common optional coverage type for new vehicles that pays the difference between what you owe on the vehicle and its value if your car gets totaled or is stolen & unrecoverable.

 Consider your individual needs

-Your individual life events may affect the price you pay for insurance.
+Your unique life events often affect your auto insurance rate.
 For instance, will you have to add a teen driver to your car insurance?
-Some providers offer discounts for good students that could help decrease your teen’s premium.
+Average rates for teen drivers can be high, but some providers offer discounts for good students that could help decrease your teen’s auto insurance rate.
 Do you have a DUI conviction?
 You may want to look into insurers who offer options for high-risk drivers.
+Have you modded out your car with aftermarket parts or special features?
+You’ll want to check with your carrier to see if it offers specific coverage to insure these additions.

 Car insurance discounts in Oregon